The Psychology of Writing down Goals

 Why is a vivid written description so important?
 It helps you to picture your goal and this, in turn, makes you up to 1.4 times more likely to succeed than someone who didn’t write anything down.

-That’s a 1.4 higher chance of success by just committing your goals to paper!
+That’s a 1.4 times higher chance of success by just committing your goals to paper!
 I’ll bet you’re already reaching for a pen and paper to get those goals down, aren’t you?

 So now we know the statistics, let’s have a look at why writing goals down improves your chance of success so drastically.